 Hike in the Dana Reserve

-Lace up your walking boots and embark on a morning hike in the Dana Reserve.
-You will pass the unusual sandstone formations of the Dog Valley as you make your way to a group of small caves, thought to be an ancient religious retreat.
-You may even cross paths with the local Bedouin people as they tend to their goats.
+Let’s lace up our hiking boots and embark on a morning guided trek in the Dana Reserve to admire its varied scenery for ourselves.
+We will pass the unusual sandstone formations of the Dog Valley as we make our way to a group of small caves, thought to be an ancient religious retreat.
+We may even cross paths with the local Bedouin people as they tend to their goats.
 Keep an eye out for the many rare forms of flora and fauna that can be found here.
 So far, a total of 800 plant species and 449 animal species have been recorded in the Reserve.
 25 of these are known to be endangered, including the Sand Cat, the Syrian Wolf, the Lesser Kestrel and the Spiny Tailed Lizard.
 (Moderate difficulty / 1.5km / 2 hour duration approximately)

 4 x 4 jeep tour in Wadi Rum